BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 49 ---

-![This is the text-only logo for the Joint Committee of the European Supervisory Authorities.
-The logo features grey, uppercase, sans-serif text on a plain white background, arranged in two centered lines.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) side-by-side on a white background.
-The ESMA logo features a circle of blue stars around the acronym "esma".
-The EIOPA logo has a blue, translucent cube emblem above the stylized acronym "eıopa".

-esma
-European Securities and
-Markets Authority
-eıopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a header for "The Risk Factors Guidelines" document, featuring the blue and orange logo of the EBA, the European Banking Authority.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)
 ## Chapter 5: Sectoral guidelines for wealth management

 143. Wealth management is the provision of banking and other financial services to high-net